paraskevasleivadaros/paraskevasleivadaros/README.md

 > Πάντα ῥεῖ

-🙋‍♂️ Hi there!
-I'm Paraskevas, a Cloud Operations Engineer at [DigitalOcean](https://digitalocean.com) from 🇬🇷 Athens currently based in 🇳🇱 Amsterdam!
+🙋‍♂️ Hi there, I'm Paraskevas, a Cloud Operations Engineer at [DigitalOcean](https://digitalocean.com) from 🇬🇷 Athens currently based in 🇳🇱 Amsterdam!

 #### ✨ About me
 🧠 I'm interested in Neuromorphic Computing